greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="lock_timeout"></a>lock\_timeout

 Abort any statement that waits longer than the specified number of milliseconds while attempting to acquire a lock on a table, index, row, or other database object.
 The time limit applies separately to each lock acquisition attempt.
-The limit applies both to explicit locking requests \(such as `LOCK TABLE`, or `SELECT FOR UPDATE` without `NOWAIT`\) and to implicitly-acquired locks.
+The limit applies both to explicit locking requests \(such as `LOCK TABLE` or `SELECT FOR UPDATE`\) and to implicitly-acquired locks.
 If `log_min_error_statement` is set to `ERROR` or lower, Greenplum Database logs the statement that timed out.
 A value of zero \(the default\) turns off this lock wait monitoring.

 Unlike [statement\_timeout](#statement_timeout), this timeout can only occur while waiting for locks.
 Note that if `statement_timeout` is nonzero, it is rather pointless to set `lock_timeout` to the same or larger value, since the statement timeout would always trigger first.